oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 ##### What is a device tree?
 Starting with the Galaxy S5, Samsung started using Linux kernel device trees, as many vendors opted to do in the Qualcomm msm8974 era.

-It's essentially a small 'map, better known as a data structure, which the Linux kernel uses to determine what hardware is on-board, how it needs to be configured, etc. In Linux drivers that support device trees there is a phase coined "Probe", in which they search for a 'compatible node' in the device tree.
-This is in essence, a flag saying "Hey, please load the relevant driver for this hardware".
-Modern bootloaders often pass dynamic parameters to the device trees during boot, such as a reserved memory region like a framebuffer that the bootloader has already allocated.
-This was intended to help simplify bringing-up support for ARM, among other devices, and move away from the awful board files we were widely used in 3.10 kernels for ARM devices.
+It's essentially a small 'map, better known as a data structure, which the Linux kernel uses to determine what hardware is present on the platform, how it needs to be configured, etc. During driver probe in Linux, developers can use the device tree to match specific hardware and functionality.
+Modern bootloaders often pass dynamic parameters to the device trees during boot, such as a reserved memory region like a framebuffer the bootloader has already allocated.
+This was intended to help simplify bring-up for ARM, among other devices, and move away from the awful board files we were widely used in 3.10 kernels for ARM devices.

 ##### How does Samsung load their device trees?
-There's a couple different methods to load a device tree.
-One such method used by Samsung and several other OEMs is to pack the device tree blob into the boot image.
+There's a two different methods to load a device tree.
+One such method used by Samsung and several other OEMs is to pack the device tree blob into the boot image with its own physical address and length fields.
 While it might be unknown to the public, often there are several hardware revisions of products, and in between these hardware revisions there may be different peripherals, minor design changes/fixes, etc.

 In order to accomodate all these different revisions, Samsung concatenates all these different hardware revision's device trees into one blob so the kernel can then choose the best match for the hardware its booting on.